5 Written Questions

 5 Multiple Choice Questions

-- mountains on the moon
+- what keeps the moon moving ahead?

 5 True/False Questions

-Solstice → the spinning motion of earth
+rotation → the spinning motion of earth